vinnief/datascienceJulia/README.md

-This is an awesome new scientific project that uses `DrWatson`!
+This is a scientific project that uses `DrWatson` package!

-trying to read data from the web. then plot it. testing on Covid19 ECDC data
+1) read data from the web.
+2) plot it.
+3) data: Covid19 ECDC data